NyxWinter/pw-micoverscrcpy/README.md

 # pw-micoverscrpy
-A very small and simple script that uses your phone as a microphone using scrcpy
+A very small and simple script that uses your phone as a microphone using scrcpy and pipewire

 ## Dependencies